Craft n' Connect

 Through the next couple visits, we were able to narrow down some key details betwen our resident co-designers to find commonalities to move our project in the direction of.

-We also introduced games and activities to play within our group in order to gauge responses & engagement.
+We introduced games and activities to play within our group in order to gauge responses & engagement.
 With each of the games we introduced, we also assessed how well they play in a group setting.

 Games & activities we tested include: